Ltedeveloper/LTE-minerpool/README.md

-# Bitcoin Nano - Node Open Mining Portal
+# LTE - Node Open Mining Portal

 This is a Equihash mining pool based off of Node Open Mining Portal.